This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Cartographer

 Sherman Mills Fairchild (April 7, 1896 – March 28, 1971) was an American inventor, entrepreneur, pilot, and photographer active in New York in the first half of the 20th century.
 He was the son of George Winthrop Fairchild, a Republican Congressman and Co-Founder of IBM.
 He inherited his father's vast estate in 1924, becoming IBM's largest shareholder.
 After studying at Harvard, the University of Arizona, and Columbia University, Fairchild invented the synchronized camera shutter and flash – a significant advancement in photography.
 Sherman was chronically in poor health, nonetheless, when World War I broke out he volunteered for the military.
-Due to his health, he was rejected by the military and so decided to contribute to the war effort in another way.
+Due to his health, he was rejected by the military, so he decided to contribute to the war effort in another way.
 He took a contract with the U.S. Government to develop a new kind of aerial camera capable of taking sequentially timed photographs for advanced aerial terrain mapping.
 This invention led to the founding of the Fairchild Aerial Camera Corporation (later the Fairchild Camera and Instrument Company) in 1920.
 In 1921, he purchased a surplus World War I Fokker D. VII biplane and expanded with his own aerial survey company, Fairchild Aerial Surveys.
-His first map, also the first aerial photo-survey of a major city was of Newark, New Jersey.
+His first map, the first aerial photo-survey of a major city, was of Newark, New Jersey.
 This was quickly followed by a large aerial survey of Manhattan, also completed in 1921.
 Other cities followed.
 Later the Fairchild Corporation developed even more advanced cameras, including the Fairchild Lunar Mapping Camera, used by NASA to take photos of the Moon from orbit.
 He also founded Fairchild Aviation Corporation, which built the FC-1 and FC-2 Aircraft.
 The firm went on to become one of the largest military and defense contractors in the world.
-Fairchild died in 1971, leaving behind an $200+ million dollar estate to varies charities and foundations.
+Fairchild died in 1971, leaving behind a $200+ million dollar estate to varies charities and foundations.
 More by this mapmaker...

 Source